samapriya/gee_asset_manager_addon/README.md

 ```

 ### Assets Move
-This script allows us to recursively move assets from one collection to the other.
+This script allows us to recursively move entire folders, collections, images or table from one location to the other.

 ```
 > geeadd move -h